Eat-Radar: Continuous Fine-Grained Intake Gesture Detection Using FMCW Radar and 3D Temporal Convolutional Network with Attention: Evaluation and Experiments

 \section{Evaluation and Experiments}

-\subsection{Evaluation scheme}
+\subsection{Evaluation Scheme}

-\subsubsection{Frame-wise evaluation}
+\subsubsection{Frame-wise Evaluation}

-{ To evaluate the performance of a seq2seq model, firstly, a frame-wise confusion matrix, the most commonly used evaluation index is employed.
-Secondly, as our dataset is unbalanced (See Table \ref{meal_data}), and the goal of this research is multi-class classification, f1-scores for eating and drinking frames are calculated.
-Finally, the Cohen Kappa is applied as an overall frame-wise metric.
-The mathematical equations involved in the computations of aforementioned evaluation metrics are given below.
+{ To evaluate a seq2seq model, firstly, frame-wise f1-scores for eating and drinking frames are calculated, as our dataset is unbalanced (Table \ref{meal_data}).
+Secondly, the Cohen Kappa is applied as an overall frame-wise metric.
+The equations are given below.

-Where $Total$ is the total number of data frames, $c$ represents the class, $N, E, D$ represent the class of other, eating gesture, and drinking gesture, respectively.
+where $Total$ is the number of data frames, $c$ represents the class, $N, E, D$ represent the class of other, eating, and drinking gesture, respectively.
 The tp, fp, and fn are frame-wise true positive, false positive, and false negative, respectively.

-However, in the perspective of activity detection and segmentation, frame-wise evaluation is unable to give us the results such as how many eating/drinking gestures are detected and segmented.
+However, in the perspective of HAR, frame-wise evaluation is unable to give us the results such as how many eating/drinking gestures are detected.
 To address this issue, we also utilized segment-wise evaluation. }

-\subsubsection{Segment-wise evaluation}
+\subsubsection{Segment-wise Evaluation}

-{The segmental F1-score proposed by \cite{b16, b17} is applied to assess the segment-wise performance.
-Prior to calculating the segmental F1-score, the intersection over union (IoU) of each predicted food intake gesture is first computed.
+{The segmental F1-score proposed by \cite{b15, b18} is applied for segment-wise evaluation.
+The intersection over union (IoU) of each predicted intake gesture is first computed.
 The IoU is defined as $\frac{A\cap{B}}{A\cup{B}}$, the ratio of overlap between temporal intervals of the ground truth segment (A) and the predicted segment (B).
 Fig. \ref{iou-example} shows the example of IoU calculation.
-Once the IoU of each food intake gesture is calculated, a selected threshold k is applied to determine segment-wise True Positive (TP), False Negative(FN) and False Positive (FP).
-Fig. \ref{segmental_eva} depicts the definition of TP, FN, and FP and show some examples.
-If the IoU of a segment pair is greater than the threshold k, it is a TP (Fig. \ref{segmental_eva} S2), otherwise it is an FN segment (Fig. \ref{segmental_eva} S1) or FP segment (Fig. \ref{segmental_eva} S3).
+Once the IoU of each intake gesture is calculated, a threshold $k$ is applied to determine segment-wise True Positive (TP), False Negative (FN), and False Positive (FP).
+Fig. \ref{segmental_eva} shows evaluation examples.
+If the IoU of a segment pair is greater than the threshold $k$, it is a TP (Fig. \ref{segmental_eva} S2), otherwise it is an FN segment (Fig. \ref{segmental_eva} S1) or FP segment (Fig. \ref{segmental_eva} S3).
 The decision tree is as follows: